 About the issue: When your computer or laptop is crashing with the blue screen of death error after a fix time of intervals or when you are executing any app then the first task is to disable the automatic reboot after the blue screen, this will allow you to note down the error message and Google it later.

-Solution: BSoD Errors are generally appearing because of the either system driver or hardware, first rollback the recently added hardware from your system and check after it.
-If the problem still not solved then make sure that all the system drivers are updated and error free.
+Solution: BSoD Errors are generally appearing because of either system driver or hardware, first rollback the recently added hardware from your system and check after it.
+If the problem still not solved then make sure that all the system drivers are updated and error-free.
 To do this task you should try a professional Driver Repair Tool.
-This app will updated the outdated driver and also repair the damaged system drivers.
+This app will update the outdated driver and also repair the damaged system drivers.